Levdbas/BasePlate/README.md

 ## Plugins

+Manage your plugins via composer by adding them to composer.json.

 [WordPress Packagist](https://wpackagist.org) comes straight out of the box with WordPlate.
 It mirrors the WordPress [plugin](https://plugins.svn.wordpress.org) and [theme](https://themes.svn.wordpress.org) directories as a Composer repository.

 #### How do I use it?